Every Second Counts

-Aside from the size of the page, there are numerous variables that are factors of your website’s speed such as its hosting environment, caching, minimizing, image optimization, file requests, plugin usage, CDN usage, etc.
+Aside from the page’s size, numerous variables are factors of your website’s speed, such as its hosting environment, caching, minimizing, image optimization, file requests, plugin usage, CDN usage, etc.

-Great small business websites have their speed effectively optimized, as a part of their SEO strategy, to help them be seen by more potential customers.
-It also helps avoid users potentially bouncing to the competition due to their frustration.
+Great small business websites have their speed effectively optimized, as a part of their SEO strategy, to help more potential customers see them.
+It also helps avoid users bouncing to the competition due to frustration.

 Free Tools to Test Your Website’s Speed

 GTmetrix is a free tool that analyzes your page’s speed performance.
-Using PageSpeed and YSlow, GTmetrix generates scores for your pages and offers actionable recommendations on how to fix them.
+Using PageSpeed and YSlow, GTmetrix generates scores for your pages and offers actionable recommendations on fixing them.

-While you can simply run a speed test from the homepage of their site, if you create a free account you can also enjoy the following which are two features I find particularly useful:
+While you can run a speed test from the homepage of their site, if you create a free account, you can also enjoy the following, which are two features I find particularly useful: